-The key describes the kind of the tag that is then further specified by its value.
-For example the key could be
+The key describes the kind of tag that is then further specified by its value.
+For example, the key could be

 There are two different kinds of tags: The ones that are automatically generated by the cloud service provider - e.g. instance or subnet IDs - and user-defined tags.

-For the purpose of this post we'll focus on the user-defined tags since they enable us to freely enrich our cloud resources with the information we consider relevant.
+For this post, we'll focus on the user-defined tags since they enable us to freely enrich our cloud resources with the information we consider relevant.

 Why a tagging strategy is an absolute must-have

 One central advantage of using the cloud is rapid scalability.
 And with this comes the necessity to keep track of what is going on in your cloud infrastructure while it is constantly growing and changing.
-That's where tags come in: You will need a consistent set of tags to apply globally accross all of your resources following a consistent set of rules.
-Tagging is the corner stone to an effective cloud governance: Cost allocation, reporting, chargeback and showback, cost optimization, compliance, and security - all these aspects can only be managed with proper tagging in place.
+That's where tags come in: You will need a consistent set of tags to apply globally across all of your resources following a consistent set of rules.
+Tagging is the cornerstone to effective cloud governance: Cost allocation, reporting, chargeback and showback, cost optimization, compliance, and security - all these aspects can only be managed with proper tagging in place.